icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 #### Service Providers

-[Data Consumers](../glossary.md#term-Data-Consumer) who access data to serve external customers, potentially including customers outside the Open Energy ecosystem, are categorised as a specific type of [Data Consumer](../glossary.md#term-Data-Consumer) called a [Service Provider](../glossary.md#term-Service-Provider).
+[Data Consumers](../glossary.md#term-Data-Consumer) who access data to serve external customers, potentially including customers outside the IB1 Trust Framework, are categorised as a specific type of [Data Consumer](../glossary.md#term-Data-Consumer) called a [Service Provider](../glossary.md#term-Service-Provider).
 See [Data Consumer vs Service Provider](data_consumer_ops_guidelines.md#data-consumer-vs-service-provider).

 ### Dual Roles

-Organisations wishing to both provide and access data through the Open Energy ecosystem are able to do so, so long as they fulfill the responsibilities of both roles.
-[Data Providers](../glossary.md#term-Data-Provider) who do not want to register as [Data Consumers](../glossary.md#term-Data-Consumer), but who wish to access Open Energy datasets, are able to do so by using the services of a Service Provider (a type of [Data Consumer](../glossary.md#term-Data-Consumer) in the Open Energy ecosystem that provides services to customers, potentially including non
+Organisations wishing to both provide and access data through the IB1 Trust Framework are able to do so, so long as they fulfill the responsibilities of both roles.
+[Data Providers](../glossary.md#term-Data-Provider) who do not want to register as [Data Consumers](../glossary.md#term-Data-Consumer), but who wish to access IB1 Trust Framework datasets, are able to do so by using the services of a Service Provider (a type of [Data Consumer](../glossary.md#term-Data-Consumer) in the IB1 Trust Framework that provides services to customers, potentially including non-Trust Framework members).
-Open Energy members).

 ## How does dataset access and licensing operate under Open Energy?